sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

-To compute the elementary modes the **getElementaryModes** method can be called.
-This returns an array where each row is an elementary mode in the model.
-Elementary modes are the simplest pathways within a metabolic network that can sustain a steady state and at the same time are thermodynamically feasible
+To compute the elementary modes, either **getElementaryModesInteger** or **getElementaryModesDouble** methods can be called.
+Elementary modes are the simplest pathways within a metabolic network that can sustain a steady state and at the same time are thermodynamically feasible.
+The double version of the elementry mode method is useful when working with reaction networks containing species with floating (fraction) coeeficients.
+These methods return an array where each row is an elementary mode in the model.

 .. code:: python

-  ls.getElementaryModes()
+  ls.getElementaryModesInteger()
+  ls.getElementaryModesDouble()

 .. end